The Differences Between RSV, Croup, and Whooping Cough in Kids

 Note: If your child experiences the above symptoms plus is blue from the lack of proper breathing, take him/her to the nearest emergency room immediately.
 It means that he/she is not getting enough oxygen from breathing and that there may be possible swelling in the throat from the illness.

 Treatment: Just like for RSV, it is recommended to use a cool-mist humidifier, but it is also helpful to run a hot shower and let your child breathe in the steam.
 Try to keep your child comfortable, which may include giving acetaminophen as directed for pain from coughing.
 Fluids should be encouraged to keep the throat moist.
 Again, it is not recommended that you give any sort of cough or cold medicine to any child under the age of six.

 If the croup is severe, it might be recommended by your doctor that your child receive breathing treatments from the hospital.
 The breathing treatment is usually a simple mist that is emitted from a mask worn by the child.
 Steroids are sometimes prescribed, depending on how severe the throat is swollen due to the illness.
 X-rays are usually done to determine the severity of the swollen throat and to detect any traces of possible pneumonia.

-Prevention—The prevention for this illness would be the same for RSV.
-Wash hands, clean all surfaces touched regularly to clean away any viruses, and try to use a cool mist humidifier on a regular basis.
+Prevention: The prevention of this illness would be the same for RSV.
+Wash hands, clean all surfaces that are regularly touched to clean away any viruses and try to use a cool mist humidifier on a regular basis.
 Also, if you are aware your child is sick, keep him/her away from other children or adults until he/she is feeling better.